toilet paper for pooping

 toilet

 Pooping is a very natural biological function, and yet it comes with a lot of stinky baggage.
-It's a topic that is often considered uncouth to discuss, unless it is s a very specific conversation about the health of bowels.
+It's a topic that is often considered uncouth to discuss, unless it is a very specific conversation about the health of bowels.
 Yet lots of little kids, to the dismay of their parents, go through a phase where they talk and laugh incessantly about this taboo topic.
 Sometimes it begins during the potty training phase when a lot of time and attention is spent in the bathroom.
 This behavior is temporary and will thankfully pass.
 However, a more concerning situation is when kids seem to have fear, aversion, or general anxiety about pooping.
 This can lead to discomfort, and in some cases, more serious medical issues.
-Here are some tips to consider if your child is having difficulty doing the deed.
+Other times the problem can be easily solved by purchasinga fun toddler pottywith lots of lights, sounds, and interactive features.
+But for others, the issue may require a little more investigation.
+Reading guides for parents addressing these exact scenarios can help.
+Here are some tips to consider if your child is having difficulty doing the

 young child